 Born in Cleveland, Ohio - USA, on May 20, 1941.
 He graduated from Harvard College and Harvard Business School.
 He was Chairman and CEO, from 1983 to 2003, of Cole National Corporation, a leading optical retailer in North America and a leading provider of managed vision care service, as well as owning the gift store chain "Things Remembered", with sales, including franchisees, of over \$1 billion.
 Major brands included Pearle Vision, Sears Optical, Target Optical, Cole Managed Vision Care and Things Remembered.
-Cole National also owned a minority interest in optical retailer, Europe B.V., Pearle GrandVision B.V..
-He built the platform of Cole strategic National through acquisitions and internal growth including the start-up of Pearle Europe
+Cole National also owned a minority interest in optical retailer, Pearle Europe B.V., now GrandVision B.V..
+He built the strategic platform of Cole National through acquisitions and internal growth including the start-up of Pearle Europe B.V. in late 1996 in partnership with HAL INVESTMENTS of Rotterdam, the Netherlands.
+Cole National was acquired in October 2004 by Luxottica, an eyewear company based in Milan, Italy.
+He served as a member of the Grandvision B.V.
+Supervisory Board, a leading eyewear retailer, from 1996 until august 2021, when the company was sold to Essilux.
+He is a board member of REVO and he is a Director of Europa Eyewear and